Hi-de-Hi! co-star says he ‘never stopped laughing’ on set with Ruth Madoc

 “She was a very talented musical performer with a wonderful singing voice, she has a history that goes back a long way.
 It was a joy to work with someone like that, we had such laughs.

-“I was very lucky to do a job like that.
-We had such a laugh together, it really was such fun.”
+Holland said Madoc used people she had grown up with as a “role model” for the voice and characterisation of Gladys.

-Talking about why Madoc’s character in Hi-de-Hi! was so well-loved, he added: “It was the frustration of the character, she drew on her own ancestry and dragged that wonderful voice up from exaggerated Welsh valleys voice – they called her the vamp from the valleys
+He added: “She drew on her own ancestry and dragged that wonderful voice up from exaggerated Welsh valleys voice – they called her the vamp from the valleys.

-“She played a lot of people that she knew, she used a lot of people that she had grown up with as a role model for the voice of the characterisation of Gladys.

 “It’s such a tragedy but there you go.”

-Sharing a photograph of the actress on Instagram, Lucas wrote: “We are both shocked and saddened to hear about the passing of Ruth Madoc.
+Sharing a photograph of the actress on Instagram, Lucas said: “We are both shocked and saddened to hear about the passing of Ruth Madoc.

 “We grew up watching her iconic and genius performance as Gladys Pugh in ‘Hi-De-Hi’ and were thrilled when she agreed to come on board ‘Little Britain’ as Dafydd’s mum.